dsakuma/dev-setup/README.md

 # dev-setup

-Effortless Ubuntu 24.04 LTS development setup with automated scripts.
+Effortless Ubuntu development setup with automated scripts.

-## Overview

 This project provides a streamlined development environment setup for Ubuntu 24.04 LTS or newer.
 It focuses on simplicity and functionality, avoiding unnecessary cosmetic changes and ensuring a clean system.